Bidirectional anisotropic solar energetic particle events observed by Solar Orbiter: Results

 To further characterize the potential differences between source~1 and source~2 in both events, Fig.~\ref{fig:spectra} presents the time-averaged proton energy spectra from the sunward and anti-sunward telescopes, calculated within a one-hour window following the onset times indicated by the dashed black and magenta boxes for S1 and S2 in Fig.~\ref{fig:vda}.
-The duration of one-hour is chosen to increase statistical significance and to avoid overlap between the windows of S1 and S2.
+The duration of one hour is chosen to increase statistical significance and to avoid overlap between the windows of S1 and S2.
 We note that shortening the time window does not significantly change the spectral features.
 For clarity, the spectra from the north and south telescopes are omitted.
-We focus only on proton energies above $10~\mathrm{MeV}$ with clearly different anisotropies, because the low-energy particle intensity observed in the anti-sunward telescope may be contaminated by a pre-existing anti-sunward streaming particle population.
-The spectral index at the high-energy end is often used as an indicator of the acceleration efficiency, although it can also be influenced by transport and escape processes \citep[e.g.,][]{mewaldt2012energy,Desai2016ions}.
+We focused only on proton energies above $10~\mathrm{MeV}$ with clearly different anisotropies because the low-energy particle intensity observed in the anti-sunward telescope may be contaminated by a pre-existing anti-sunward streaming particle population.
+The spectral index at the high-energy end is often used as an indicator of the acceleration efficiency, although it can also be influenced by transport and escape processes \citep[e.g.][]{mewaldt2012energy,Desai2016ions}.

 In event~1, as shown in the left-hand panel of Fig.~\ref{fig:spectra}, the proton intensity from S1 (black) is predominantly observed by the sunward telescope, and exhibits a power-law distribution of $E^{-2.45}$.
 Although the anti-sunward telescope detects only a very low intensity, it still exceeds the pre-event background level.
 For S2 (magenta), however, the particle intensity is higher in the anti-sunward telescope across all energy channels.
 Notably, the spectral index of source~2 in the anti-sunward telescope is harder (approximately $-1.24$) than that of source~1 in the sunward telescope (approximately $-2.45$), which is close to the limit of theoretical spectral index $-1$ for a high compression ratio ($s=4$) in diffusive shock acceleration theory.
-CME-driven shock acceleration is generally more efficient at producing higher SEP intensity compared to flare acceleration \citep[e.g.,][]{Li+2005mixed,reames2013two}.
-The significantly higher particle intensity and harder spectral index both further support that the particles from S2 are likely to have been accelerated by the CME-driven shock.
+CME-driven shock acceleration is generally more efficient at producing higher SEP intensity compared to flare acceleration \citep[e.g.][]{Li+2005mixed,reames2013two}.
+The significantly higher particle intensity and harder spectral index are further evidence that the particles from S2 were accelerated by the CME-driven shock.